As an Amazon Associate I earn from qualifying purchases.

 Salmon candy has become my new favorite road food.
+Sweet, smoky, meaty, fatty.
 And while it looks like regular smoked salmon, it’s not.
+So what on earth is candied salmon?

-Well, I first heard about it years ago, when it was called squaw candy, but it’s no longer called that for obvious reasons.
+Well, I first heard about candied salmon decades ago, when it was called squaw candy, but it’s no longer called that for obvious reasons.
 Salmon candy is basically heavily smoked strips of salmon, originally smoked so long they were basically salmon jerky.
 Nowadays it’s usually lacquered with something sweet, such as brown sugar, maple or birch syrup, or even molasses.
 The idea is to combine fatty-savory-smoky-sweet in one bite.

 Don’t get me wrong: I love my recipe for smoked salmon.
 I really do.
 But it’s for large pieces of salmon, meant to be eaten as a meal, or crumbled into salads or whatever.
-It isn’t something you can wrap in a paper towel, stick in your pocket and carry with you when you are foraging or wandering around, or maybe fishing for more salmon.
+It isn’t something you can wrap in a paper towel, stick in your pocket and carry with you when you are picking blueberries or wandering around, or maybe fishing for more salmon.

 For that you need to change things up a bit.
 First is the dry cure.
 My regular smoked salmon uses a brine cure, which keeps the fish supple and moist.
 Salmon candy needs to be heavily cured and heavily smoked to keep in less-than-ideal conditions.

 While it isn’t strictly jerky, although if you want to make a true salmon jerky this is my recipe, the heavy cure and smoke has let me carry salmon candy on multi-day road trips and on fishing boats with a minimal amount of refrigeration.

 How minimal?
 I’ve eaten it at room temperature after it had been in my pack while fishing all day, or in the late afternoon on a long drive.
-But I fish in cool places, so the salmon probably never got about 65°F. I wouldn’t let it get hot and eat it.
+But I fish in cool places, so the salmon probably never got about 65°F. I wouldn’t let it get actually hot and eat it.

 Remember, this is an Alaskan invention and it rarely gets hot in Alaska.